 Armed with information about your online reputation, you can make operational improvements across the organization.

 You may identify a recurring issue — for example, long wait times or multiple complaints about customer service at a specific location.
 You can use this information to make decisions about needed changes and prevent similar issues from happening in the future.
 Such operational insights can help you hone employee training, as well.

 An integrated Online Reputation Management platform can offer insights unavailable from point solutions.
 Be sure the platform you select makes it easy to analyze feedback and data from reviews, surveys and social media for actionable insights.

 6) Spread the Word with Flexible Reporting

 Finally, reporting is key.
 Your C-suite needs to see and understand important metrics about how the business is perceived online.
 The ability to create custom reports will be essential for demonstrating outcomes of your reputation management efforts.

 Visual representations of how you rank against competitors, and how your locations rank amongst each other, provide insight into your strengths and weaknesses.

 The Right Platform Makes All the Difference

-Not all Online Reputation Management platforms are alike.
+Not all ORM platforms are alike.
 Find one that’s structured around the six pillars, and you’re off to a great start.
-Learn more by reading our success kit.
+Learn more about getting started with ORM.